Sturnira hondurensis

-Sturnira honurensis is a species of bat found in Central America.
+Sturnira hondurensis is a species of bat found in Central America.
 Previously, it was considered a subspecies of the highland yellow-shouldered bat, but it has been considered distinct since 2010.

 Taxonomy and etymology

 It was described as a new species in 1940 by George G. Goodwin.

 Since its discovery, it has sometimes been considered a subspecies of the highland yellow-shouldered bat, Sturnira ludovici.

 However, a 2010 study showed that while it is closely related to the highland yellow-shouldered bat, it is distinct enough to be considered its own species.

 Its species name "hondurensis" is Latin for "belonging to Honduras."

 Goodwin likely chose hondurensis because the holotype for the species was collected near San José, Honduras.

 Description

 Its tragi are long and sickle-shaped.

 Biology and ecology

 It is nocturnal, foraging for food at night and sleeping during the day.

 In the day, it roosts in sheltered places such as trees.

 Tree species used for roosting include the American sweetgum, Quercus sartorii, Jamaican nettletree, and the elephant-ear tree.